-If you open the driver's door with the integrated ignition key in the ignition, a chime will sound to remind you to remove the key.
+Opening the driver's door when the Key Fob is in the ignition and the ignition switch position is LOCK or ACC, a chime will sound to remind you to remove the key.

-NOTE: The Key-In-Ignition reminder only sounds when the integrated ignition key is placed in the LOCK or ACC position.
+NOTE: The Key-In-Ignition reminder only sounds when the Key Fob is placed in the LOCK or ACC ignition position.